lipro/lpn-doc-sphinx-primer/source/extensions/sphinx-panels.rst

       The current behavior disturbs the integration, so the extension is disabled for now (see :file:`conf.py`).
 Currently known bugs are:

-      * annoying side effects with the :doc:`sphinx-tabs` extension by the automatically integrated and delivered Bootstrap 4.0 CSS
+      * annoying side effects with the :doc:`./sphinx-tabs` extension by the automatically integrated and delivered Bootstrap 4.0 CSS
       * no proper and practical LaTeX builder support